Nathan Myhrvold: Affiliations and awards

 Myhrvold received the James Beard Foundation Award for cookbook of the year in 2012 and an honorary degree from The Culinary Institute of America in 2013 for his book Modernist Cuisine: The Art and Science of Cooking.
 His book Modernist Bread received a James Beard Foundation book award in 2018.
 In 2010, Myhrvold was named by Foreign Policy magazine to its list of top 100 global thinkers.
 He was selected as the keynote speaker for the UCLA College commencement ceremonies on Friday, June 12, 2015 and received the Earth, Planetary and Space Sciences Luminary Award from the UCLA Division of Physical Sciences in 2021.
 In 2013, Myhrvold was a judge for the inaugural Queen Elizabeth Prize for Engineering.
 Princeton University awarded him the James Madison Medal in 2005.
 He received the Golden Plate Award of the American Academy of Achievement in 1996.

 Myhrvold endorsed Democratic candidate Hillary Clinton in the 2016 U.S. presidential election.

 Personal life

 Myhrvold is married to Rosemarie Havranek, whom he met while studying at Princeton.
 They have twin sons, Conor and Cameron A. Myhrvold.
-Cameron studied biology at Princeton, and then did his PhD at Harvard's Systems, Synthetic, and Quantitative Biology Program.
-After that he got a postdoc position at Pardis Sabeti lab in Harvard, working closely with Feng Zhang on CRISPR.
-After his postdoc, he started his own lab at Princeton.
+Cameron heads a lab researching CRISPR-based technologies for studying RNA as an assistant professor of molecular biology at Princeton University.
+Nathan Myhrvold has a younger brother, Cameron.

-Nathan Myhrvold also has a younger brother, Cameron.
+Myhrvold prefers to use a Dvorak keyboard.